alisonands/Stock-Analysis/README.md

 8. Allocation of portfolio for each Sector?
 (Sakina)
     - Volume (% total volume Pie chart, Sector) – 1 Grand Pie chart

-The questions we're going to answer are:
-1. What would be the best industry to invest in?
-2. What industry is the most resilient to pandemic?
-3. Is there a correlation between the 4 industries?

-## Members of the group

-The members in this group are:
-1. Alison Andrade (@alisonands2000)
-2. Sourav Kumar (@s0uravk)
-3. Sakina Jaffri (@SakinaJaffri)
-4. Kunal Khirwar (@kunalkhirwar)

 ## Work breakdown strucutre**
 [Member #]